microsoft/qsharp/katas/content/nonlocal_games/ghz_classical_game/index.md

 **Inputs:**

-1. An operations which implement classical strategies (i.e., takes an input bit and produces an output bit),
+1. An array of three operations which implement the classical strategies of the players (that is, take an input bit and produce an output bit),
 2. An array of 3 input bits that should be passed to the players.

 **Goal:**